sluofoss/Quartz-Digital-Garden/content/Learn/Data Engineering/Python Container Image Size Comparison.md

 For s3 (infrequent) vs ecr cost ratio would be 1:7.

-However with request taken into account (constantly updating images) ecr seems better for development stage and large scale multi service deployment (cost of using image within lambda and fargate is free) and s3 seems better for backup.
+However with request taken into account (constantly updating images) ecr seems better for development stage and extra large scale multi service deployment (cost of using image within lambda and fargate is free) and s3 seems better for backup and internal usage.

 ### other options outside of cloud and lambda context